zsheill7/Bluetooth-Tutorial/README.md

 <h1></h1>

 Let's first create a new project.
 I'm going to call mine BluetoothDemo.
 Unfortunately, you can't use Bluetooth on the simulator, but if you have an Android phone, you can connect it to your computer and run the code on your phone.

 The first thing we will need to include is our BluetoothAdapter variable BA.
 This allows us to work with Bluetooth.

 First, we need to see if the user has Bluetooth turned on.

-Use the .isEnabled() method to check if Bluetooth is enabled.
-If it is, you can make a toast that tells the user that Bluetooth is on on their device.
+<p>Use the .isEnabled() method to check if Bluetooth is enabled.
+If it is, you can make a toast that tells the user that Bluetooth is on on their device. </p>

 ```
 BluetoothAdapter BA;